 Does Nf Use Auto Tune

-and clients will not be required to mount every child export separately.
-Note this may not be desirable if a child is shared with a different range of addresses. - Instead of
+fsid=0, other directories must be below it.
+The rootdir option in the /etc/nfs.conf file has no effect on this.- The crossmntoption makes it possible for clients to access all filesystems mounted on a filesystem marked withcrossmntand clients will not be required to mount every child export separately.
+Note this may not be desirable if a child is shared with a different range of addresses.

 To view the current loaded exports state in more detail, use: